Classical Simulations of Low Magic Quantum Dynamics: Measurement-induced phase transitions

 When we add $T$-gates to the circuit in this model, the entanglement entropy does not change for each \textit{circuit}, because the $T$-gates constitute a single layer of single-qubit unitaries at the end of the circuit.
 Any sequence of single-site unitaries acting on an initial state cannot alter the entanglement across any bipartition; the entanglement in the final state is identical to that of the initial state.
 This means that the entanglement entropy of the circuit with $T$-gates can be calculated by simulating the stabilizer circuit with the $T$-gates removed.
 It also means that the magic phase transition cannot be detected by the entanglement, since it is degenerate in the number of $T$-gates.
+We emphasize that this follows from the fact that the $T$-gates, CZ gates, and $Z$-basis measurements are all diagonal in the computational basis and therefore mutually commute.
+As a result, the effective action of the $T$-gates can be represented as a single layer applied at the final stage of the circuit.

+The observed magic transition depends solely on the locations of measurements and $T$-gates, which are chosen stochastically.
+For each circuit realization, the amount of magic is determined by the measurement history, which dictates how many $T$-gates survive until the end of the circuit.
+The final state along a given trajectory is a stabilizer state dressed by a measurement-conditioned static layer of $T$-gates.

+The entanglement dynamics in this model are governed entirely by the underlying monitored Clifford circuit.
+The $T$-gates do not modify the scrambling-measurement competition between the Clifford entangling operations and measurements.
+Conversely, the influence of $T$-gates on magic is completely independent of the Clifford unitaries.
+Magic depends exclusively on which $T$-gates survive.

+Across many trajectories, the survival probability of $T$-gates depends on the measurement rate, giving rise to a phase transition.
+There is no dynamical interplay between entanglement growth and the propagation of non-Clifford resources.
+Instead, the distribution of surviving non-Clifford resources, and thus the scaling of the stabilizer nullity, remains a dynamical property of the monitored circuit ensemble.
+Although $T$-gates commute forward through the circuit, their survival probability depends on the stochastic and dynamical measurement history.

 We locate the magic transition using two methods.
 First, we fit the data to the function